Rorquals

 Minke Whale, Underwater, Queensland

 There are two species of Minke Whales.
-Both can weigh up to about 9 tonnes and their exact population sizes are not known.
-The Northern Minke Whale (Balaenoptera acutorostrata) is found in the waters between Equator and northern polar regions, and is classified nearly threatened.
-The Southern Minke Whale (Balaenoptera bonaerensis) is found in waters
+Both can weigh up to about 9 tons and their exact population sizes are not known.

-between the Equator and southern polar regions, and is classified conservation dependent.
+The Southern Minke Whale (Balaenoptera bonaerensis) is found in waters between the equator and southern polar regions, and is classified as conservation dependent.

 Brydes Whale Species